- Michael Almereyda

 To be sure, a large portion of the human race receives pleasure from power, whether they like it or not.
 Watch Craig Zobel’s 2012 film Compliance, based on a true story of a store clerk who put a fellow employee through a degrading strip search because someone claiming to be a police officer on the phone told her to.
 It’s a disturbing little movie that shows the extent some are willing to go to remain complicit with authority.
 As we see in Experimenter, Milgram borrowed several of his ideas from episodes of the popular TV show Candid Camera, where people are placed in awkward situations and go against their better judgment to conform to comedic effect.
 Milgram is less accepting of the 1976 made-for-TV movie called The Tenth Level, in which William Shatner plays him in a cheap assessment of his work.
 Almereyda includes references like these to show how Milgram’s research became somewhat popular; but he also includes scenes where Milgram is stopped on the street and insulted because people who don’t understand what he’s trying to do read a bad review of his book.

 At the same time, Almereyda chooses unique formal techniques that underscore the social artifices in our lives, just as Milgram’s research did.
-Production designer Deana Sidney uses black-and-white rear-projected backdrops (a common practice for 1940s and 1950s cinema, and sometimes used as an intentionally stylistic flourish today, like the driving scenes in Pulp Fiction) for scenes of marital dialogue in the car and significant social meetings, such as when Milgram dines with his mentor—all moments where Milgram openly adopts an acknowledged “role” (the husband, the mentee, etc.).
+Production designer Deana Sidney uses black-and-white rear-projected backdrops (a common practice for the 1940s and 1950s cinema, and sometimes used as an intentionally stylistic flourish today, like the driving scenes in Pulp Fiction) for scenes of marital dialogue in the car and significant social meetings, such as when Milgram dines with his mentor—all moments where Milgram openly adopts an acknowledged “role” (the husband, the mentee, etc.).
 On other occasions, Sarsgaard looks straight at the camera and speaks to the audience, as if Milgram is the host of his own life.
 Or he walks down a Yale hallway, followed by a proverbial (and quite literal) elephant in the room, played by a full-size animal.
 Milgram’s studies tried to emphasize the elephant in the room in all social situations, and Almereyda chooses creative ways to depict them and reinforce his subject’s role in the world around them.

 Just like Milgram’s obedience experiments, Almereyda’s film will undoubtedly be a conversation starter as to the ethical implications of Milgram’s approach.
 Almereyda surely remains sympathetic to the figure, and given the outcomes of his research, why not?
 Sure, Milgram pushed boundaries, but he also achieved irrefutable results—results a panel of other psychologists said would never be the case; they thought people would outright refuse to shock another person.
 They were frighteningly wrong.
 And while Experimenter does not overly concern itself with Milgram’s personal life and successes, the more human scenes are included as a way to reinforce why he approached certain subjects in his research.
 The film is a fascinating approach to its subject and unconventional compared to similarly themed titles like, say, Kinsey (2004).
-The result may leave some viewers emotionally cold toward the material, but our intellect is engaged in the engrossing subject and absorbing way it was made.
+The result may leave some viewers emotionally cold toward the material, but our intellect is engaged in the engrossing subject and the absorbing way it was made.